France's nuclear love affair too strong to let Areva fail

 "Neither the government nor EDF can afford to let Areva die," said former Areva executive Bertrand Barre, who noted that U.S. nuclear giant Westinghouse suffered a 30-year order drought but survived - albeit as part of Japan's Toshiba.
 (6502.T)

-Areva's record 4.83 billion euro 2014 loss underlined the troubles of a group which since its 2001 creation never managed to become a world leader in nuclear newbuild.
+Areva's record 4.83 billion euro (3.4 billion pounds) 2014 loss underlined the troubles of a group which since its 2001 creation never managed to become a world leader in nuclear newbuild.

 Over the last few years a series of shockwaves have jolted the case for nuclear: the 2011 Fukushima disaster; Germany's exit from nuclear; rising renewable energy output; and the U.S. shale gas revolution.